ProfessionalWiki/ExternalContent/README.md

 Parameters:
 * `lang`: (Optional) One of the [supported languages].
 Only necessary if the language is not detected from the file extension.
 * `line`: (Optional) Show line numbers.
+* `specificLines`: (Optional) Show only specific lines.
+Can be a single line number or a range separated with a hyphen (-).
+Multiple line numbers or ranges can be separated by commas.

 Examples: